Building STEM students’ skills with industry-level software

 Using Siemens’ products to prepare an agile workforce

 The NASA L’SPACE Academy has a critical partnership with Siemens Digital Industries Software to enable students to learn and become competent with some of its tools, including Simcenter ™ Nastran software and Teamcenter® software.
-These products are part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+These products are part of the Siemens Xcelerator business platform of software, hardware and services.
 This partnership enables the students to use these tools in real-world activities to prepare for STEM careers.
 The academy leverages this opportunity to train and deliver a more agile, prepared, diverse and inclusive workforce that is sure to meet the needs of the exploration ecosystem.
 “Our partnership with Siemens has opened up the world for our students, especially those who are virtual and may not have the software and mentoring available at their institution,” Klug Boonstra continues.
 “With Siemens’ tools, we can offer industry-standard CAD, which gives all students participating in our programs the skillset backbone to help them walk more robustly into industry positions.”
 The products are used in the virtual L’SPACE program and the ASU Space Works Program, which is for science, engineering and other STEM degree students doing in-person courses at ASU.

 The instruction for both programs is led by Antonio Acuña, lead engineer for L’SPACE and ASU Space Works and Ian Kubik, spaceflight hardware engineer at ASU.
 Both engineers provide coaching on how Siemens’ tools are used in the industry, as they work on NASA flight hardware projects using these Siemens products for the Christensen Instrument Development Group at ASU.
 They also help to encourage a seamless transition from training to the STEM workforce, for the students.